 This bill would additionally apply the above to egregious misconduct.
-The bill would authorize a governing board of a school district, if the board has given the above notice, based on written charges, to amend the charges less than 90 days before the hearing on the charges only upon a showing of good cause.
-The bill would authorize the employee to be given a meaningful opportunity to respond to the amended charges.
+The bill would authorize the governing board of a school district, if the governing board has given the above notice, based on written charges, to amend charges less than 90 days before the hearing on the charges only upon a showing of good cause.
+The bill would require that the employee be given a meaningful opportunity to respond to the amended charges.
 The bill would authorize proceedings, based solely on charges of egregious misconduct, to be initiated via an alternative process, which this bill would establish, as provided.